If history were taught in the form of stories, it would never be forgotten. Rudyard Kipling

 "A story of resilience and survival... unique perspective...indelible images."
 Barbara Nickel, BC & Yukon Book Prize recipient & author of Dear Peter, Dear Ulla

 I'm immensely grateful to Dr. Mateusz Swietlicki, (link to his lecture at the HREC - Holodomor Research & Education Consortium).
-As Assistant Professor at the University of Wrocław's Institute of English Studies and Director of the Center for Young People's Literature, Dr. Swietlicki validates my work by referenching all four of my novels in his study of children's Ukrainian history alongside a wide swath of Canadian authors.
+As Assistant Professor at the University of Wrocław's Institute of English Studies and Director of the Center for Young People's Literature, Dr. Swietlicki includes these novels in his study of children's Ukrainian history alongside a wide swath of Canadian authors.
 His textbook— Next-Generation Memory and Ukrainian Canadian Children's Historical Fiction: The Seeds of History—encourages storytellers to keep listening and to keep sharing through the power of story.

-Dr. Swietlicki's newest text, Land Deep in Time, Canadian Historiographic Ethnofiction, devotes an entire chapter to the issue of homelessness (See Ch.
-8) as expressed in my family-inspired novels.
+Dr. Swietlicki's contribution to the textbook Land Deep in Time, Canadian Historiographic Ethnofiction, devotes a chapter to homelessness as experienced in my family-inspired novels.

 Crow Stone's launch (13.01.23) featured a conversation with my oldest daughter, focusing on the dynamics & value of family history.
 Available on McNally Robinson's YouTube link.